 People with stomach cancer often have an infection with H. Pylori (a bacterium), but not everyone who has this infection will develop stomach cancer.
 Stomach cancer is more common in East Asian than Western countries.

 - Are older than 50 years

-- Consume substantial smoked foods, salted fish and meat, and pickled foods — eating fruits and vegetables high in vitamins A and C lowers the risk of stomach cancer
+- Eat a lot of smoked foods, salted fish and meat, and pickled foods – eating fruits and vegetables high in vitamins A and C lowers the risk of stomach cancer

-- Have a family member with stomach cancer
+- Have a family member who had stomach cancer

-- Have long-term inflammation of the stomach (chronic gastritis)
+- Have chronic gastritis, a long-term inflammation (swelling) of the stomach

 - Smoke tobacco